marjon-call/Begginer-s-Guide-to-Yul/README.md

 <br>
-Mappings behave similarly to dynamic arrays except that we hash the slot along with the key value.
+Mappings behave similarly to dynamic arrays except that we hash the slot along with the key.

 ```
 // slot 7